Skip to content

 10 Days Gujarat Itinerary takes you to historical walks in Vadodara, Bhuj, and Ahmedabad.

-It’s not everyone is vegetarian in Gujarat but 70% of populations are.
-You will still find restaurants serve meat.
+It’s not everyone is vegetarian in Gujarat, but 70% of the population are.
+You will still find restaurants serving meat.

 10 Days Gujarat Itinerary